A low Mach two-speed relaxation scheme for the compressible Euler equations with gravity: Properties of the relaxation scheme

 \subsection{Prevention of checkerboard modes}

-It has already been pointed out in the introduction that for asymptotic preserving schemes checkerboards can arise in the low Mach regime.
-Of course, it is desirable to prevent the occurrence of such an unphysical phenomenon.
+For asmptotic preserving methods, stationary and non-constant solutions may occur in the low-Mach regime, jumping between two different values.
+This behaviour can arise from the fact that the divergence or gradient of a variable is supposed to be zero in the limit equations, while the discretisation of this term allows a jumping solution.
+Such solutions are sometimes called checkerboards modes.
+Of course, it is desirable to prevent the occurrence of this unphysical phenomenon.

-\begin{theorem} The relaxation scheme prevents the occurrence of checkerboard modes in the velocity and pressure variables. \end{theorem}
+\begin{theorem} For the relaxation scheme, velocity and pressure are constant in space for steady periodic solutions. \end{theorem}

 \begin{proof} The proof builds on the entropy inequality of the previous section and follows the strategy of a similar proof in \cite{1}.
-In order to simplify the notation we denote the entropy by $\eta=\rho \mathcal{F}(s)$ and the entropy flux by $G=\rho \mathcal{F}(s) u$.
-Analogously, the relaxation entropy is denoted by $\Sigma=\rho \mathcal{F}(\hat{s})$ and the relaxation entropy flux by $G^r=\rho \mathcal{F}(\hat{s})u$.
-Furthermore, we rewrite the entropy inequality (\ref{eq:discrete_entropy_inequality}) in the equivalent form
+First of all, using the notations used in the entropy proof, we can write